 Some advantages of going for daily walks of 20 minutes or more include:

-- Extended life expectancy of about 3 to 7 years no matter where you start in life
+- The extended life expectancy of about 3 to 7 years no matter where you start in life

 - Reduced risk of type 2 diabetes, heart disease, and cancer